shivareddyiirs/QRealTime/README.md

 <br/>
 Right click over any existing layer --> QRealTime and choose desired option:
 <br/><br/>Make Online (to create new form), import (to import data of existing form), sync (to automatically update your layer)
-<br/><br/>If you want to import data from already existing form (created without using our plugin) do ensure that the name of the geometry field is 'GEOMETRY', 'location', or 'gps'.
-Other geometry field names are currently not supported.
 <br/><br/>
 <img src="https://user-images.githubusercontent.com/5653512/45092639-be5cc780-b133-11e8-8ee1-d3fb258cbf16.png" alt="options">